GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 # Example MCP Server (TypeScript)

 This folder contains a robust, example Model Context Protocol (MCP) server built using the official [`@model-context-protocol/server` TypeScript SDK](https://github.com/model-context-protocol/typescript-sdk).
-It's designed to be a fast and reliable starting point for creating your own custom MCP servers and integrating tools.
+It's designed to be a fast and reliable starting point for creating your own custom MCP servers and integrating tools **within a Node.js environment**.

 This server is pre-configured to:
 - Connect to a local Ollama instance to provide language models.
 - Include a simple `echo` tool as a basic example.
-- Include a powerful `filesystem` tool to read, write, and list local files.
+- Include a powerful `filesystem` tool to read, write, and list local files, demonstrating how to build tools directly in TypeScript.

 ## Prerequisites